 First obvious criteria is the company size.
 Contrary to what you might think, bigger companies don’t always pay more.
 Small and medium size companies sometimes have more flexibility regarding what they offer, compared to big companies with strict patterns.
 Smaller company might also value their employees more or take more time to select very good candidates.
 A start-up company may have less means… or they will take more time to find a candidate with the right mindset and invest in them, or they could benefit from governmental helps which allow them to pay better.

 The sector might be way more important than the size.
-Pharmaceuticals, petrol, financial… are usually dealing with big, very lucrative, projects.
+Pharmaceuticals, energy, financial… are usually dealing with big, very lucrative projects.
 Companies working with the public sector benefit some financial helps and are steady.
 It’s difficult to give an exhaustive list as many parameters are to take into account, and situation may differ from a country to another, but those are criteria you want to think about when estimating the means of the company, and then how “generous” they may be.

 A note about consulting companies… Working as a consultant in a company might be interesting in terms of job content and diversity of missions.
-Regarding salary, you won’t always be paid regarding your actual capabilities (how fast and good you deliver, your abilities, your knowledge…) but more regarding how much the company can invoice your services to the companies they make contracts with!
+Regarding salary, you won’t always be paid based on your actual capabilities (how fast and good you deliver, your abilities, your knowledge…) but more regarding how much the company can invoice your services to the companies they make contracts with!

 Also, companies in niche sectors are seeking for specific expertise, so you want to take that into account.
 Which leads to the next point…